 - Collections or judgments: If you have past due accounts or accounts that have gone into collection, you may have problems getting a VA loan until those are resolved.

-- Foreclosures or bankruptcies: If you have a bankruptcy or foreclosure, you will usually need to wait at least a year before being approved for a home loan
+- Foreclosures or bankruptcies: If you have a bankruptcy or foreclosure, you will usually need to wait at least a year before being approved for VA home financing

 - Current income: Is your income stable and can you afford the monthly payment?
 Even though most veterans can get a VA home loan, the lender must ensure that you have the ability to pay the loan

 VA Home Loan Amounts

 How much home you can buy with a VA loan depends upon your income and debts, but most lenders currently cap VA home loans at $417,000.
 Higher than that and VA will not pay back the lender in case you default.

 All mortgages have closing costs.
 You will need to pay for an appraisal, title charges and possibly discount points.
 Also, you may need to pay a credit report fee.

 The VA loan is a great finance vehicle for those who have previous military service.
 It is really the only choice if you qualify for the program.
 The reason is that the benefits and qualification criteria are so generous.

 11 Useful Tips for Military Home Loans with the VA

 The VA home loan program offers current and retired military members with a great opportunity to get a home loan.
 VA loans are an excellent deal: If you qualify, you can get a home loan with an interest rate at least .5% lower than current rates.
 You also can have a low credit score, no mortgage insurance, and no down payment.